Baja California Sur

 October – April

-The chance to swim alongside the world’s largest fish in the Bay of La Paz.
+The chance to swim alongside the world’s largest fish in the Sea of Cortez.
 The experience is highly regulated to protect the sharks, ensuring a serene and respectful encounter.

 Gray Whale Migration